Updated July 7, 2022.

 Space to Work, Play, and Grow

 If you happen to own and operate multi-family properties in Baltimore, you know this one can get a little challenging.
-Finding ways to convert or advertise areas of your rental property as office space can attract an increasingly remote workforce to choose your property over the competition.
+Finding ways to convert or advertise areas of your rental property as office space can attract an increasingly remote workforce to choose your investment property over the competition.
 However, we know as Baltimore property management experts that what these renters are looking for doesn't stop there!

 For growing families, the more bedrooms you have, the better!
 You'll also attract these generations of renters more readily if you have some form of 'green' space they can use for entertaining and raising their kiddos.
 Do you have a rooftop deck as part of your downtown Baltimore rental property?
 Turn it into an oasis that can be used for dining, entertainment, relaxation, and escape.
 Do you have a private, enclosed garden connected to an attached rental?
 Amp up its appeal with some planters and greenery.
 Even something as simple as an old-fashioned backyard is a draw to Baltimore renters looking to escape the 'concrete jungle.'